abc-utils/dynamic-module-federation/README.md

   loadingComponent={/* Optional.
 To show a loading screen while the remote module is getting loaded */}
   remoteEntryLoadedCallback={/* Optional.
 If you want to run some functions after the remote Entry file is loaded.
 The logging utilities can be added here. */}
   errorLogCallback={/* Optional.
 If we want to run any function in case of error while loading the remote module.
 The logging utilities can be added here */}
+  fallbackComponent={/* Optional.
+To show a fallback component when loading of the remote app fails */}
   props={/* Optional.
 To add any optional parameters in the component */ }
 >
 ```